 The following documents need to be supplied in order to assess final degrees completed abroad:

-- a translated and certified copy of your final degree (Master, Magister, Diploma, etc.),
+- a translated and certified copy of your final degree (Master and Bachelor, Magister, Diploma, etc.),

 - your curriculum vitae, including an outline of your course of studies at high school and university